 NOTE 2: After step 7, the file can be provided for distribution over the MBMS session.
 If the pull ingest mode is defined, the BM-SC fetches the file from the indicated file URL.
 If the push ingest mode is defined, the MCData server can start pushing the file to the corresponding URL.

 8. The file, transmitted with the MBMS download delivery method, is received by the MCData clients.
 If the MCData server does not make use of the xMB interface, the MCData server fragments the file to be sent, applies error correction according to the MBMS download delivery method (3GPP TS 26.346 [21]) and sent the FLUTE packets over MB2-U.

+NOTE 3: MBMS user services support over the MB2 interface is out of scope of the present document.